danja/sparqlpress2/devlog.md

 so for now at least including all that in the zip
 ----

+**2021-05-17**

+Not sure of exact fault, but found root cause of cut off responses : I had virtually identical code in 2 places responding to queries.
+Getting rid of one of these sorted the problem.

+Need to tidy up a litle before adding anything else...

 **2021-05-14**

 //// tired, for tomorrow - maybe Content-Length: 7061 doesn't match the correct length..?
 Strange, because counting chars from error_log give me 7063 chars/bytes (no spaces 4099).